JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   nearly 30 over the course of months, and around ten on any given day.
 Though devices are anonymous,
-  you _can_ infer from a plot like that "someone" arrives in a home.
+  you _can_ infer from a plot like this when "someone" arrives in a home.
 My father-in-law, in particular, carries several
   devices: a watch, phone, and a tablet.
 Thus, his daily arrival to tend to my son